datacraft-dsc/DEPs/8/README.md

 | keyword           | A list of keywords/tags describing a dataset                                                                                 |
 | structured-markup | A link to machine readable structured markup (such as ttl/json-ld/rdf) describing the dataset                                |                                                                                                                  |

-Additional information is opaque to the DEP Standards, and has no speific meaning from a protocol perspective.
+Additional information is opaque to the DEP Standards, and has no specific meaning from a protocol perspective.
+Solutions intended to work with arbitrary Assets should make no assumptions about the content or existence of additional information in the Asset Metadata.

-Specific implementations may make use of this information, e.g. service providers might define their own standards for data formats here, which could affect processing in some circumstances.
+Some implementations may make use of this information, e.g. service providers might define their own standards for data formats here, which could affect processing in some circumstances.
+Service providers making this choice should be aware that their implementation may not be compatible with all valid Assets as a result.

 ### Links